drawpile/listserver/doc/api.md

 The username list may be empty.
 Password protected sessions will not typically list users.

+The `roomcode` field is optional.
+If it is present and not empty, it contains a random code that can be used to fetch the host, port and ID of the session.
+A room code is always exactly 5 letters long and consists of characters in the range A-Z.

 The following query parameters can be used:

 * `?title=substring` filter sessions to those whose title contains the given substring
 * `?protocol=version` show only sessions with the given protocol version (comma separated list accepted)
 * `?nsfm=true` show also sessions tagged "Not Suitable For Minors"

+### Joining information

+`GET /join/:roomcode`

+Returns (200 OK):
+    {
+        "host": "host address",
+        "port": "host port",
+        "id": "session ID",
+    }

+Fetch information needed to join a session using the room code.
+For private listings, this is the only way to get the server address.

+A 404 Not Found error is returned if the given code is not found on the server.

 ### Session announcement